lo1tuma/eslint-plugin-mocha/documentation/rules/max-top-level-suites.md

+# mocha/max-top-level-suites

-# Enforce the number of top-level suites in a single file (`mocha/max-top-level-suites`)
+📝 Enforce the number of top-level suites in a single file.

 🚫 This rule is _disabled_ in the ✅ `recommended` [config](https://github.com/lo1tuma/eslint-plugin-mocha#configs).